 Can we measure space?
 Measuring space, we measure matter.
 The meter is the length of the path travelled by light in a vacuum during a given time interval11.
 We can measure neither time nor space at all.
 We measure only matter.
 Do we measure all matter?
 No. Heisenberg's Uncertainty Principle gives us a limit we can measure12.
-From now on I refer to matter as 'measurable matter'.
-I suppose in the following, there is nothing else-just space and measurable matter.
+From now on I refer to matter as

+'measurable matter'.
+I suppose in the first part of this study, there is nothing else-just space and measurable matter.
 This is very likely not true since even Heisenberg's Principle doesn't mean, that there is "nothing" below the measurable limit, it means only that we cannot measure.
+I will resolve this supposing the second part of this paper.